On the Absurdity of Human Cognizance

 here.
 As for the scoring system, just a few words...

-to each album.
+to be attributed to each album.
 I actually dislike this.
-There is no way that I am going to come up with some system of scientifically analyzing
+There is no way that I am going to come up with some system of scientifically

-the near-700 album reviews that I have written in order to come up with a fair and comprehensive score for each one.
-Any scores
+analyzing the near-700 album reviews that I have written in order to come up with a fair and comprehensive score for each

-works from that specific band, or I might have just given a higher or lower score based on what the existing average was at
+only to other works from that specific band, or I might have just given a higher or lower score based on what the existing

-the time of my submission.
-If I wrote a negative review for an album and it had a score that I felt was misrepresenting its
+average was at the time of my submission.
+If I wrote a negative review for an album and it had a score that I felt was misrepresenting

-actual quality (say, a mediocre album with a bunch of 100% scores), I might have gotten more extreme with the number, so that
+its actual quality (say, a mediocre album with a bunch of 100% scores), I might have gotten more extreme with the number,

-it would reflect more on the overall average.
-At any rate, those who put too much meaning on the numerical values assigned
+so that it would reflect more on the overall average.
+At any rate, those who put too much meaning on the numerical values

-to each album, rather than the content of the reviews that I have written have completely missed the point.
-I remember old
+assigned to each album, rather than the content of the reviews that I have written have completely missed the point.
+I remember

-'zines that I used to read in the '90s, some would have a 5-point rating system (or use stars or skulls or whatever), which
+old 'zines that I used to read in the '90s, some would have a 5-point rating system (or use stars or skulls or whatever),

 – Excellent, essential, as near to perfection as possible, a must-have!